Language policy for Helsenorge

 Scope of the language policy

-The language policy covers texts in Bokmål and Nynorsk, as well as translations into Sámi and foreign languages.
+The language policy covers texts in Bokmål and Nynorsk, as well as translations into Sámi languages and foreign languages.
 It does not apply to the use of plain language.

 Nynorsk